PlanSys2/PlanSys2.github.io/_sources/design/index.rst.txt

 1. Domain Expert
 ****************

-The objective of the Model Expert is to read PDDL domains from files and make them available to the rest of the components.
+The objective of the Domain Expert is to read PDDL domains from files and make them available to the rest of the components.
 It's static (by now).

 Parameters
 ----------

 * ``model_file`` [string]: PDDL model files to load, separates by ":".
 These models will be merged.
-This lets to have a modular application in which each component/package contributes with part of the PDDL and the action implementation.
+This allows for a modular application in which each component/package contributes with part of the PDDL and the action implementation.
 See `plansys2_multidomain_example <https://github.com/IntelligentRoboticsLabs/ros2_planning_system_examples/tree/master/plansys2_multidomain_example>`_ for more details.

 Client API
 ----------